05 / 10 / 2017 4.24pm

-NHS Employers and the British Medical Association’s General Practitioners Committee (GPC) have announced changes to the General Medical Services (GMS) contract in England for 2017/18.
+NHS Employers and the British Medical Association’s General Practice Committee (GPC) have announced changes to the General Medical Services (GMS) contract in England for 2017/18.

 The contract for 2017/18 will see an investment of some £238.7 million, this includes: